How did the Implementor turn out? What we have learnt, and what it might be used for some day.

 What we’ve mainly touched upon here is the method of extracting early layers of the model to utilise some of the general knowledge of the model for other tasks.
 This is similar in practice to augmentation, and furthermore, you improve performance.

 For now, generative models are fun and somewhat speculative.
 They are immensely useful to play around with to grasp concepts such as “latent space” or “embedding vector”.
 But we hope that most people will be content with enjoying the pretty pictures and await further breakthroughs as they happen.
 Personally, many of us are about as excited as Yann LeCun is about the prospect of GANs, but for now, we’ll just have to wait and see.

 Part 1: Why build a synthetic colleague?

 Part 2: Generating the face of the Implementor

 Part 3: Using artificial intelligence to create a CV

-Article in Danish: A guide to artificial intelligence and machine learning.
+A guide for artificial intelligence and machine learning

 We're a bunch of people dedicated to working with data science, analytics, machine learning and much more!